 Step 1: Dress Properly

 It’s very easy to get bleach on your clothes when cleaning your bathtub, so wear clothes you don’t care about.
-If you have a pair of painting pants or an old pair of sweatpants, wear those to clean with bleach.
+If you have a pair of painting pants or an old pair of sweatpants, wear those to clean with a bleach solution.
 When you get bleach on your clothes, it lightens them.
 So, it’s very easy to ruin clothes with bleach spots.

 If you have a particularly dirty bathtub full of grime and you know you’ll be cleaning it for quite some time, consider wearing goggles or a mask.
 Bleach can be very dangerous if you accidentally get it in your eyes or mouth.
 The longer you’re exposed to it, the more likely you are to get it on your skin or in your eyes.